- More about Monomers

 In the section above, we saw how some enzymes stitch two monosaccharides together to create disaccharides.
-There are other enzymes that don’t stop at two, but keep on connecting monosaccharides into much longer chains.
+Other enzymes don’t stop at two but keep on connecting monosaccharides into much longer chains.
 These chains are called polysaccharides.
 We’ll examine three: starch, glycogen, and cellulose.

 The simplest form of starch is amylose.
 It’s a linear chain of glucose molecules.